jeremysanders/mbproj2/README.rst

 Introduction
 ------------

-MBProj2 is a code which forward-models surface brightness profiles of galaxy clusters.
+MBProj2 (MultiBand Projector 2) is a code which forward-models surface brightness profiles of galaxy clusters.
 Using a single X-ray band the model would be sensitive to the density of the intracluster medium (ICM).
 By using multiple bands the code is able to model the temperature variation within the cluster.
 Given sufficient energy bands the metallicity of the ICM can also be fitted.

 MBProj2 can assume hydrostatic equilibrium using a mass model.
 From this model (with an outer pressure parameter and the density profile)